garym/LightSide/README.md

 # WakeyWakey
-Wakey Wakey is intended to be a wake up light making use of BlinkyTape.
+Wakey Wakey is intended to be a wake up light making use of BlinkyTape, inspired by James Singleton's [Pi Glowbe](https://github.com/jpsingleton/pi-glowbe) that I spotted in a copy of [MagPi](https://www.raspberrypi.org/magpi/) a few months ago.

 ## Installation